jgeorges24/CHUCK_NORRIS_JOKE_BOX/README.md

 ---

-## Install Instructions
+## FORK CLONE github Instructions

-Fork and clone this repo baby. afterwards just execute, into your vs code and watch the app run.
+Fork and clone this repo.
+open it in VS code and type bin/run in the command line watch the app run.

 ---
 ## Contributing